 in the kidney.
 These kinds of tests help doctors figure out what's going on, what

 type of kidney damage is there, and what treatments might help.

 How Is Glomerulonephritis Treated?

 Sometimes acute glomerulonephritis gets better on its own.
 Treatment, if needed,

 depends on the cause and a person's age and overall health.

-problem causes GN, doctors prescribe steroids and other drugs that help suppress the
+GN, doctors prescribe steroids and other drugs that help suppress the immune system.

-immune system.
 Antibiotics can treat a bacterial infection.
-Some people may need a
+Some people may need a treatment to clean

 if their kidneys are greatly and irreversibly damaged.